 - Ensure that students have the correct resources before undertaking tasks.
 These may include notes, vocabulary lists from lessons, help sheets/worksheets and a dictionary. - Encourage them to teach you what they have been learning in lessons, speak to you and visit Internet sites recommended by their teachers. - Learning vocabulary regularly and thoroughly (little and often) is of primary importance.
 5-10 minutes should be spent every day going over vocabulary they have learned in lessons and learning it.
 New words should be checked in dictionaries.
-However, avoid internet translation sites which teach them very little and do not show that they have understood and processed what they are learning in lessons. - Students will be given a login to Vocab Express for French, Spanish and German where they can practise vocabulary. - Encourage regular use of 'Linguascope' for languages (students have their own passwords). - Show a positive attitude towards learning languages and kindle their curiosity about other cultures.
+However, avoid internet translation sites which teach them very little and do not show that they have understood and processed what they are learning in lessons. - Show a positive attitude towards learning languages and kindle their curiosity about other cultures.